 - Heat quality: In general, the air from a heat pump won’t feel as hot coming out of the vents as what you get from a gas furnace.
 It’s still warming your home, but it “blows cooler.”
 Some people don’t care for that.
 Keep in mind that a heat pump will still heat your home to the temperature on your thermostat, even if the heat feels different right against the vent.

 The bottom line?
 Heat pump heaters usually rely on heat strips during really cold weather.
 Compared to a gas furnace, heat strip heating is extremely inefficient.

 If you use heat strips during much of the winter, you’re bound to have high electric bills.

 That being said, there are several things to like about heat pumps:

 - They’re getting more efficient all the time.
-While a 15-year-old heat pump that resorts to heat strips in sub 40-degree temperatures is definitely a poor performer, many newer heat pumps reliably heat your home even as outdoor temperatures dip below freezing.
+While a 15-year-old heat pump that resorts to heat strips in sub-40-degree temperatures is definitely a poor performer, much newer heat pumps reliably heat your home even as outdoor temperatures dip below freezing.

 - Heat pumps don’t dry your skin out as much.
 Since the heat they produce isn’t as intense as heat produced by a gas furnace, you may be more comfortable in your home.
 You might not need that whole-house humidifier you’ve been thinking about.

 - Since heat pumps don’t use combustion, they don’t produce CO.
-It’s just one fewer source of carbon monoxide leakage to worry about.
+It’s just one less source of carbon monoxide leakage to worry about.

 Dual fuel heating: the best of both worlds